CPR number - Danish personal tax and ID number

 Skattestyrelsen cannot generate your CPR number until 21 days before your first working day at the earliest.
 You are not allowed to apply until 60 days before your first work day.
 Your Danish personal tax number and your “forskudsopgørelse” will be sent to you by mail, normally within a few weeks.

-To apply for a CPR number if you have moved to Denmark
+To apply for a CPR number if you move to Copenhagen

 If you are moving to Copenhagen, you should first visit International House Copenhagen’s webbpage to apply online for a CPR number.
-You fill in the application online and then you visit International Citizen Service at the International House to pick up your CPR number in person.
+You fill in the application online and then you get an appointment to visit International Citizen Service at the International House to pick up your CPR number in person.

 Did you find this information relevant?